swl10/pyslet/doc/odatav2/memexample.rst

 construction and has a :py:meth:`~pyslet.odata2.server.Server.SetModel` method which is used to assign the metadata document to it.
-That's all you need to do to create it, it uses the same API described in :doc:`odatav2_consumer` to consume the data source and expose it via the OData protocol.
+That's all you need to do to create it, it uses the same API described in :doc:`consumer` to consume the data source and expose it via the OData protocol.

 At this stage we can test it via the terminal and a browser::